 The Qx is a highly-flexible, modular device, which you can custom-build from a diverse palette of both standard and optional components.

-This chapter provides an introduction to these components - the Toolsets, Instruments and Options available with the Qx - which you can combine to create a solution that meets the specific demands of your media test and measurement environment.
+This chapter introduces these components - the Toolsets, Instruments and Options available with the Qx - which you can combine to create a solution that meets the specific demands of your media test and measurement environment.

 Toolsets and Instruments